rpliszka1987/urban-octo-telegram-assignment/README.md

 Moved font-family to the body CSS tag to reduce duplication Added tile to the html to display in the tab
 Did proper indentation of code in HTML file.
+Added a link to the h1 header to link to home page